Danthewaann/pyallel/README.md

                         run in non-interactive mode -V, --verbose         run in verbose mode
-  -v, --version         print version and exit
+  -v, --version         print version and exit --colour {yes,no,auto}
+                        colour terminal output, defaults to "auto"
 ```

 Currently you can provide a variable number of `commands` to run to `pyallel`, like so: